willgdjones/pydantic-ai/docs/install.md

     uv add 'pydantic-ai[logfire]'
     ```

-From there, follow the [Logfire documentation](https://logfire.pydantic.dev/docs/) to configure Logfire.
+From there, follow the [Logfire setup cods](logfire.md#integrating-logfire) to configure Logfire.

 ## Next Steps